Jail and Inmate Search in Ohio

 What are Ohio Jail Records?

-Ohio jail records are the paperwork that follows each inmate through the penal system.
+Ohio jail inmate search records are the paperwork that follows each inmate through the penal system.
 It begins when the person is arrested, and a RAP sheet is created.
 Then every event that takes place after gets documented and updated into the file.
 Each time an inmate has to show up in court, is moved to a new facility, receives visitors, meets with his or her lawyer, or participates in work-release or educational programs, the jail record is updated to reflect the changes.
-These jail records are shared among law enforcement.
+Ohio inmate search records are shared among law enforcement.

-Using the offender locator tool, you can locate someone incarcerated in jail or a prison in Ohio.
+Using the Ohio prison inmate search tool, you can locate someone incarcerated in jail or a prison.
 You may search by name, county, facility, status, hearing date, or prison ID number.
 Once you enter your criteria and hit search, you will see a potential list of matches in the state.
 From here you can see the date of birth, a small thumbnail image, name, offense, and facility.
 You can click on the ID number to see more details like race, gender, admission date, sentencing information and parole details.

 Creating Public Jail Records